Thebuilderekes/portfolio-web/README.md

 ## Features

 - Pages include: index.html, Project1.html, Project2,html, Project3.html
+- click/tap on each image of the project showcase section and navigate to their individual case study pages.
 - Responsive to desktop and mobile
 - Animations done with scroll reveal library